qmk/qmk_firmware/users/filterpaper/readme.md

 ## Corne Split Setup
 Corne is configured with EE_HANDS, the controllers will check EEPROM values to know which side it's on and USB-C can be used on either.
-These are the one time flash commands to write left and right side setting into the Elite-C EEPROM:
+These are the one-time flash commands to write left and right side setting into the Elite-C EEPROM:
 ```
 make crkbd/rev1/common:filterpaper:dfu-split-left
 make crkbd/rev1/common:filterpaper:dfu-split-right
 ```
-Following this, the same firmware binary can be flashed normally to both sides.
+Following this, the same firmware binary can be flashed normally on both sides.
 See [split keyboard features](../../docs/feature_split_keyboard.md) for details.

 # Keymap layout

-Individual keymap.c for each keyboard will have to be generated and saved within their respective keymaps directory.
+Individual keymap.c for each keyboard will have to be created and saved within their respective keymaps directory.
 See the [json folder](json/) for details and list of exported QMK Configurator layouts.